 I also hesitated about writing about my weight loss because it wasn’t about interior design but to be honest I’d like to think people are open to hearing about more things besides design.
 I started this blog almost 10 years ago.
 As much as I love design I’m also really interested in my health, clothes, books, makeup, wellness, aging and my kids and I’d like for this blog to be a bit varied to all aspects of living a good life.
 Also try the ginseng for having a healthier life.

 So back to the weight loss.
 When people who haven’t seen me for awhile see me they immediately ask me what have you done?
 My answer I’m sure is disappointing because I say I’ve done a lot of a many different things over a long period of time.
-After thinking about things for awhile I think the best thing to do is maybe pop on here a few times a month and talk about the weight loss and break things down into manageable pieces instead of hitting you with a long rambling post.
+After thinking about things for awhile I think the best thing to do is maybe pop on here a few times a month and talk about the weight loss, bloated problems and break things down into manageable pieces instead of hitting you with a long rambling post.

 Back in 2015 life was full.
 My husband was traveling for work a lot.
 I had a busy teenage daughter going through serious issues like a Coach’s suicide and her own career ending injury requiring multiple surgeries in addition to taking care of a 2 year old son after having 3 late term pregnancy losses and multiple early miscarriages.
 I suffered through horrible postpartum depression after my son.
 I knew I was depressed but looking back I didn’t realize how bad it was until the cloud lifted.
 I also was afraid to tell anyone because I felt shame for feeling sad after finally having a baby I’d wanted so badly.
 By the time my daughter graduated high school I was emotionally and physically drained.
 I knew I needed to be better for my family but most of all for the first time in over 25 years I needed to be better for me.